Hultan/chessImager/readme.md

 ## Highlight renderer

-The highlight renderer highlights certain squares in whatever color you want.
-You can highlight the square by giving it a certain color, or a border of a certain color.
-You can also highlight the square by drawing a circle or a cross in the square, all depending on the type field.
+The highlight renderer highlights certain squares in a number of different ways.
+For example, you can highlight the square filling it with a color, or giving it a border of a specific color.

 The style of the highlighted square is normally determined by the default highlight style provided in the `default. json` file.